mtlynch/mediagoblin/docs/source/devel/originaldesigndecisions.rst

     1. "GNU MediaGoblin" is the name we're going to use in all official
        capacities: web site, documentation, press releases, ...

-    2. In casual conversation, it's ok to use more casual names.
+    2. In casual conversation, it's OK to use more casual names.

     3. If you're writing about the project, we ask that you call it GNU MediaGoblin.